CSi-Studio/Aird-SDK/README.md

-# What is Aird?
+# 1 What is Aird?

+## 1.1 Abstract

 Aird is a new format for mass spectrometry data storage.
-It is an opensource and computation-oriented format with controllable precision, flexible indexing strategies, and high compression rate for m/z and intensity pairs.
-Aird provides a novel compressor call ZDPD for m/z data compression,which makes up an amazing compression rate.
-Compared with Zip, m/z data is about 55% lower in the Aird on average.
+It is an opensource and computation-oriented format with controllable precision, flexible indexing strategies, and high compression rate for _**m/z**_, **intensity** and **ion mobility** pairs.
+Aird provides a novel compressor called **ComboComp** for _m/z_ data compression,which makes up an amazing compression rate.
+Compared with Zlib, m/z data is about
+65% lower in the Aird on average.
 Aird is a computational friendly algorithm.
-Through SIMD optimization, the decoding speed of Aird is much higher than that of Zip. <br/>
+Through SIMD optimization, the decoding speed of Aird is much higher than that of Zlib. <br/>
-Aird SDK is a developer tool written in Java.
+Aird SDK is a developer tool written in Java, C# and Python language.
 It is convenient for developers who want to read the spectrum data in the Aird file quickly.
 With the high performance of reading and excellent compression rate, developer can develop a lot of application based on Aird for data visualization and analysis.

-# Citation

-1. Lu, M., An, S., Wang, R. et al. Aird: a computation-oriented mass spectrometry data format enables a higher compression ratio and less decoding time.
-BMC Bioinformatics 23, 35 (2022)

-2. Wang,J. et al. StackZDPD: a novel encoding scheme for mass spectrometry data optimized for speed and compression ratio.
-Scientific Reports, 12, 5384.(2022)

-# AirdPro
+Aird Index File Suffix: .json <br/>
+Aird Data File Suffix: .aird <br/>
+Aird Index File and Aird Data File show be stored in the same directory with the same file.

+## 1.2 AirdPro: Conversion Client for Vendor Files

 You should use the AirdPro client to transfer the vendor files into Aird format.<br/>
 You can download the AirdPro from the github: <br/>